 - Equality & Diversity Monitoring Form – Please note that responses to this form will be collected automatically so you do not need to email us a copy of your submission.

-Applicants will be notified of the outcome of their EOI by Friday 11 February 2022.
+Applicants will be notified of the outcome of their EOI by mid-February 2023.
 Those applicants submitting full proposals will receive support from the institution to which they intend to undertake their fellowship.

 Stage 2 – Full Application